fynv/Three.V8/docs/UserScriptAPIs.md

 Called when mouse button is pressed down.

+The parameter `e` has the following properties:

+`e.x`: Number

+x coordinate of mouse pointer

+`e.y`: Number

+y coordinate of mouse pointer

+`e.delta`: Number

+wheel delta

+`e.button`: Number

+0 = Left Button

+1 = Middle Button

+2 = Right Button

+3 = XButton1

+4 = XButton2

 ### `OnMouseUp`(`e`: Object): undefined

 Called when mouse button is up.

+The parameter `e` has the same structure as in `OnMouseDown`

 ### `OnMouseMove`(`e`: Object): undefined

 Called when mouse pointer is moved.

+The parameter `e` has the same structure as in `OnMouseDown`

 ### `OnMouseWheel`(`e`: Object): undefined

 Called when mouse wheel is moved.

+The parameter `e` has the same structure as in `OnMouseDown`

 # Image

 `class Image`

 Class that represents an image that resides in CPU memory.
+Usually not created directly.
+Use ImageLoader class to create an image.

 ## Constructor